-Our leases in the U.K. and Ireland typically have terms of 10 to 15 years and generally contain a provision whereby every fifth year the rental rate can be adjusted upwards to reflect the current market rates.
+Our leases in the U.K. and Ireland typically have terms of 10 to 15 years and generally contain a provision whereby every fifth year the rental rate can be adjusted to reflect the current market rates.
 The leases typically provide the lessee with the first right for renewal at the end of the lease.
-We may also be required to make deposits and rent guarantees to secure new leases as we expand.
 Real estate taxes also change according to government time schedules to reflect current market rental rates for the locations we lease.
 Rents are charged quarterly and paid in advance.

-In fiscal 2016, we expect to spend a total of \$25 million to \$30 million on capital expenditures.
-Capital spending through the thirteen weeks ended April 2, 2016 totaled \$6.2 million, on track with our full year plans.
+In fiscal 2016, we expect to spend a total of approximately \$30 million on capital expenditures.
+Capital spending through the thirty-nine weeks ended October 1, 2016 totaled \$18.2 million, on track with our full year plans.
 Capital spending in fiscal 2016 is expected to primarily support our store activity, including both remodels and new stores, and investment in IT infrastructure.